Giants hammer Cowboys to end regular season, fall out of the running for No. 1 pick

 Up next

-Cowboys: Brian Schottenheimer is expected to return for a second season as coach, though defensive coordinator Matt Eberflus and other assistants could be gone.
+Cowboys: Schottenheimer is expected to return for a second season, though Eberflus and other assistants could be gone.

 Giants: A coaching search is in the offing, with the question of whether general manager Joe Schoen will oversee it.